Biometric USCIS

 US Visa Application

-Can U.S. Citizenship be Revoked?
+Protecting U.S Citizenship: Can it be Revoked?

 A naturalized United States citizen is someone who has voluntarily obtained U.S. citizenship based on certain grounds other than by birth in the U.S. The process by which they obtain U.S. citizenship is called naturalization.
 The U.S. citizenship of such individuals can be stripped away or revoked through what is known as the “denaturalization” process.
 U.S. citizenship of a person who is born on US soil cannot generally be revoked, but such a person can lose citizenship by engaging in certain explicit voluntary acts.